mrjardine/hpci-cvt-server/README.md

 - set up and send Expo 'security token'
 - complete handling of errors from Expo
-- https, authentication, cors for this server
 - bookmarks
-- if device/token has bookmarks (opt in restriction), ensure non-related product messages are not sent
 - db implementation for prod
-- server logging